How to Get Cast on HBO’s ‘The Last of Us’

 Article Image

-When Naughty Dog and Sony launched “The Last of Us” for PlayStation, few could have predicted that, 10 years later, it would become one of the biggest television series of 2023.
-Adapted from the video game, the HBO series takes place in a United States ravaged by a fungal infection that turns people into flesh-eating mutants.
+When video game developer Naughty Dog and Sony Interactive Entertainment launched “The Last of Us” for PlayStation, few could have predicted that, 10 years later, it would become one of the biggest television shows of 2023.
+Adapted from the postapocalyptic video game, the HBO series takes place in a United States ravaged by a fungal infection that turns people into flesh-eating mutants.

-If you’re interested in joining Season 2 of “The Last of Us,” we’ve got you covered.
-This in-depth guide will give you all the tools you’ll need to fight your way through the casting process so you won’t get eaten alive.
+If you want to learn more about what’s to come for “The Last of Us” (like when production for Season 3 will begin), we’ve got you covered.
+This in-depth guide will give you all the tools you’ll need to fight your way through the casting process—so you won’t get eaten alive.

 JUMP TO